Betacellulin: Tissue distribution

 The mRNA coding for betacellulin was found to be slightly higher compared in the rat sciatic nerve segment after nerve damage, suggesting that betacellulin can play a role in peripheral nerve regeneration.
 Immunohistochemistry has been used to look for betacellulin expression in Schwann cells.
 Treating cells with betacellulin recombinant protein can be used to investigate the role of betacellulin in managing Schwann cells.
 A co-culture assay can also used to assess the effect of Schwann cell-secreted betacellulin on neurons.

 Mouse BTC is expressed as a 178-amino acid precursor.
 The membrane-bound precursor is cleaved to yield mature secreted mouse BTC.
 BTC is synthesized in a wide range of adult tissues and in many cultured cells, including smooth muscle cells and epithelial cells.
 The amino acid sequence of mature mouse BTC is 82.5%, identical with that of human BTC, and both exhibit significant overall similarity with other members of the EGF family.

 Clinical significance

-Therapy resistance

-This caused the therapy resistance in glioblastoma (GBM).
-The transcription factor signal transducer and activator of transcription 3 (STAT3) was identified as the therapeutic target for glioblastoma.
-However, inhibition of STAT3 induces the production of betacellulin in which will bind and activate EGFR.
-As results, nuclear factor-kappaB (NF-κB), a major mediator of resistance in GBM, is also activated.
-Inhibition of STAT3 and betacellulin results in apoptosis in glioblastoma cells.
-This indicates that BTC has a role in regulation of tumor cell growth.

-Ovarian cancer cell migration

-The ability to bind and activate the homodimer or heterodimer of the ERBB receptors may give some special properties to BTC.
-This was presented in the study of betacellulin in ovarian cancer progression.
-Activation of EGFR up-regulating the Cx43 that is relating to the development and migration of ovarian cancer.
-Betacellulin is responsible for binding and activating the EGFR which means betacellulin up-regulates Cx43 expression and cell migration.
-Betacellulin increased Connexin43 expression and increased cell migration in two human ovarian cancer cell line (OVCAR4 and SKOV3.)
-This was also observed in Zhao's study.
-The difference is that betacellulin helps cancer cell migration by down-regulated E-cadherin, and this results in increasing cell migration in OVCAR5 and SKOV3 human ovarian cancer cell line.